ranchimall/economicsystem-mining/README.md

-# Economic System for FLOBNB
+# Economic System for mining tokens

-Homepage to find all the details related to FLOBnb project
-# economicsystem-mining
+The webpage displays details of the distribution of mining# tokens